 According to the American Animal Hospital Association, dogs are at a higher risk for Lyme disease infection than ever before.
 Ticks are more prevalent than they were in the past, and there are over 700 subspecies of ticks.
 Even dogs living in urban areas are at risk!

 - There have been 280 reported cases of Lyme-positive dogs in Cook County this year

 - 4 dogs tested positive for tick-borne illnesses at our hospital since January, 2 of which were Lyme-positive

 - Lyme disease can have long-term effects on the kidneys and joints

 If your dog has had their Leptospirosis vaccinations in the past, we can give them the Lyme/Lepto vaccine at their next appointment and will only need to booster the Lyme vaccine 2-3 weeks later.

-WHEN TO START VACCINATING YOUR PET IN SKOKIE, IL
+WHEN TO START VACCINATING YOUR PET

 If you’re bringing home a new puppy or kitten, we should begin their vaccinations when they’re about eight weeks of age.
 First, your pet will receive their initial Distemper booster.
 This booster will need to be repeated every three weeks until they reach 16 weeks of age.
 In addition, we will recommend the rabies vaccination at this time.
 Both the Rabies and Distemper vaccines can be given annually thereafter.